How to Master Morning Dress

 When it comes to morning suit waistcoat etiquette, many people believe the bottom button should always be left undone.
 However, we feel this can look untidy, especially in wedding pictures.
 See our guide on how to wear to wear a waistcoat with style

 In our opinion, ties offer a much more sophisticated look than cravats and there are no restrictions on colour or pattern.
 In fact, a strong colour as opposed to a pale pink or ivory will always make a bigger impact and allow you to stand out.
 A tie pin and fob watch will add an extra flourish and complete your look.
 Finally, a black or grey top hat may be worn depending on the level of formality.

 When worn correctly, morning dress is the epitome of sartorial elegance and can add an extra layer of glamour to your big day.
 However, to avoid looking like you’re wearing a shapeless overcoat, it’s crucial to get the fit right.
 As men don’t often wear morning dress, it may be more ideal to hire your morning suit.
 Here at Whitfield & Ward, our Balmoral morning suit comes in four colours and is available to hire in three different cuts to ensure it fits like a glove!
 However, we also offer a bespoke tailoring service, should you wish to have your suit made.

 Whether you’d like a formal or contemporary morning suit, we’d love to help you put your look together and ensure you and your groomsmen get a fantastic fit.
+To find out more about our fantastic range of bespoke and hire suits click here.
 If you’d like to arrange a personal styling appointment, give us a call on 01625 536 545.